Oniriik/allocinoche/README.md

  Users can add movies/series to the website via + button.
  It use [movie-database-alternative](https://rapidapi.com/rapidapi/api/movie-database-alternative/) to add new content on the website

+ This was a school project, the rules was to display movies from our PostgresSQL database but...
+I went like this :)
 # Disclaimer
    This code is not 'Public' ready, I will rewrite it ASAP !
 # What did i use ?